 The thing about electric bikes that most people don't get is that they're basically the perfect form of transportation.
 This is NOT just a "different kind of bike".
 Aside from kids, beach dwellers like myself, and what my son refers to as "butt darts" (those odd and colorfully dressed Tour de France type road cyclists), normal people just don't use bikes as transportation in the US.
 Bikes are a recreation with a side of exercise.
 Electric bikes can be better described as a replacement for a car.
 It's like a scooter that doesn't require a helmet and you can ride on paths, boardwalks, sidewalks, across the lawn, wherever.
 The first time you ride one, the light bulb goes off in your head... wait, this is fun, requires no effort even up hills, let's me avoid traffic, doesn't require a parking spot, has a range of 30-60 miles, and if the battery does die I can just pedal the rest of the way home.

-15. Prank greeting cards side hustle
+15. Prank cards and gifts side hustle

 My background is in finance.
 I worked in investment banking for six years in New York.
 I loved the job, the people, and the hours.
 But as a service job I wanted to be making things not just helping others make things.
 This desire has led me to where I am today.